rameshboggu36/rameshboggu36/README.md

 <h1 align="center">Namaste 🙏</h1>

 <p align="center">
 👋 Hi there!
-I'm **Ramesh Boggu**, a Data Scientist and Full Stack Developer with a passion for building impactful solutions using Machine Learning, Deep Learning, and Computer Vision.
-I hold an MTech from IIT Kanpur and have 5 years of experience working on real-world analytics applications in industry settings.
+I'm <strong>Ramesh Boggu</strong>, a Data Scientist with a passion for building impactful solutions using Machine Learning, Deep Learning, and Computer Vision.
+I hold an MTech from IIT Kanpur and have 3 years of experience working on real-world analytics applications in industry settings.
 <br><br>
 From building chatbots and OCR systems to designing dashboards and predictive models, I love solving meaningful problems with data.
 My toolset includes Python, SQL, Power BI, TensorFlow, PyTorch, and modern development frameworks.
 </p>